pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 the actively maintained `PyCryptodome project <https://pycryptodome.readthedocs.io/>`__.

 The ``AESCipher`` class uses AES in GCM mode, which is a padding-less, authenticated encryption mode.
-Unlike CBC, GCM doesn't need padding so avoids potential padding oracle attacks.
-GCM will be faster than EAX on x86 architectures, especially those with AES opcodes.
-The other AES modes aren't supported by this class, at the moment.
+Other AES modes aren't supported by this class, at the moment.

 The ``AESCipher`` constructor arg ``cipher_key`` is required.
 The key must be either 16, 24, or 32 random bytes (128, 192, or 256 bits).
 Longer keys